quii/learn-go-with-tests/maps.md

 ### Reference Types

 An interesting property of Maps is that you can modify them without passing them as a pointer.
-This is because maps are a reference types.
-They don't actually hold any values.
-Instead, they point to the underlying data structure which houses the data.
-The underlying data structure is actually a `hash table`, or `hash map`, and you can read more about `hash tables` [here](https://en.wikipedia.org/wiki/Hash_table).
+This is because `map` is a reference types.
+Meaning it holds a reference to the underlying data structure, much like a pointer.
+The underlying data structure is a `hash table`, or `hash map`, and you can read more about `hash tables` [here](https://en.wikipedia.org/wiki/Hash_table).

-Maps being a pointer is really good, because it means that no matter how big your Map gets.
-Go will only make one copy of it unless you force Go to make a copy.
+Maps being a reference is really good, because no matter how big a Map gets there will only be one copy.

 A gotcha that reference types introduce is that maps can be a `nil` value.
 If you try to use a `nil` Map, you will get a `nil pointer exception` which will